hakangungorr/hakangungorr/README.md

 - 👋 Hi, I’m @hakangungorr
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning JAVASCRIPT
+- 🌱 I’m currently learning JS
-- 💞️ I’m looking to collaborate on cs students or software engineer to work.
+- 💞️ I’m looking to improve my self on frontend development
 - 📫 How to reach me ...

 <!---